omarathon/crawler-visualisation/README.md

 ## Overview

-A realtime visualisation of a live Google Firebase, populated by asynchronous instances of riot-api-crawler Crawlers.
+A realtime visualisation of a live (Google Firebase)[https://firebase.google.com/], populated by asynchronous instances of riot-api-crawler Crawlers.

 ### Crawler (Data Collection)